GRAINS-Soy, corn futures hit June highs after U.S. cuts harvest estimates

 By Tom Polansek

-CHICAGO, Sept 12 (Reuters) - Chicago Board of Trade soybean futures surged to their highest price since June on Monday after the U.S. government made bigger-than-expected cuts to its estimates for the domestic harvest.
+CHICAGO, Sept 12 (Reuters) - Chicago Board of Trade soybean futures surged to their highest price since June on Monday and closed near their highs after the U.S. government made bigger-than-expected cuts to its domestic harvest estimate.

-Corn futures also hit their highest price in more than two months on a reduced production outlook from the U.S. Department of Agriculture.
+Corn futures also hit their highest price in more than two months following a reduced production outlook from the U.S. Department of Agriculture.

-The agency, in a monthly report, pegged the U.S. soy harvest at 4.378 billion bushels, with average yields seen at 50.5 bushels per acre.
-Analysts, on average, had been expecting production of 4.496 billion bushels and a yield of 51.5 bushels per acre, according to a Reuters poll.

-In August, the USDA estimated the harvest at 4.531 billion bushels and the yield at 51.9 bushels per acre.
+The agency, in a monthly report, pegged the U.S. soy harvest at 4.378 billion bushels, below analysts' estimates for 4.496 billion bushels.
+In August, the USDA estimated the harvest at 4.531 billion bushels.

 "The soybeans surprised the trade," said Don Roose, president of Iowa-based broker U.S. Commodities.

-The most-active corn contract Cv1 was up 10 cents at $6.95 a bushel and touched its highest price since June 27.
-Wheat futures Wv1, meanwhile, headed lower, with the most-active contract down 10-3/4 cents at $8.58-3/4 a bushel.

-U.S. farmers will likely harvest a corn crop of 13.944 billion bushels, based on an average yield of 172.5 bushels per acre, the USDA said.
-Analysts had been expecting a crop of 14.088 billion bushels, based on a yield of 172.5 bushels per acre.
+U.S. farmers will likely harvest 13.944 billion bushels of corn, with an average yield of 172.5 bushels per acre, the USDA said.
+Analysts had been expecting 14.088 billion bushels, based on a yield of 172.5 bushels per acre.

 "I think a lot of people, going into harvest, now think there is a strong incentive to store their grain because they think there's going to be a bullish rally going into next year," said Bob Utterback, president of Utterback Marketing.

 (Reporting by Tom Polansek in Chicago.
-Additional reporting by Gus Trompiz in Paris, Enrico Dela Cruz in Manila, and Karl Plume and PJ Huffstutter in Chicago; Editing by Subhranshu Sahu, Uttaresh.V, Ed Osmond and Andrea Ricci)
+Additional reporting by Gus Trompiz in Paris, Enrico Dela Cruz in Manila, and Karl Plume and PJ Huffstutter in Chicago; Editing by Subhranshu Sahu, Uttaresh.V, Ed Osmond, Andrea Ricci and Cynthia Osterman)

 ((Thomas.Polansek@thomsonreuters.com; https://twitter.com/tpolansek))